DiamondLightSource/ulims-json-schemas/sroot/zdemo/emptyjref/readme.md

 # Differences to emptyj schema

-It is nearly identical to the emptyj folder but references version 0.0.1 of that schema to define its properties.
+It is nearly identical to the emptyj folder but references release 0.0.1 of that schema to define its properties.